phaserjs/phaser/README.md

 * Group.filter takes a predicate function and passes child, index, and the entire child array to it.
 It then returns an ArrayList containing all children that the predicate returns true for (thanks @codevinsky #1187)
 * Cache.checkUrl allows you to check if a resource is in the cache based on an absolute URL (thanks @englercj #1221)
 * Cache.getUrl gets a resource from the cache based on the absolute URL it was loaded from (thanks @englercj #1221)
+* Sound.allowMultiple allows you to have multiple instances of a single Sound playing at once.
+This is only useful when running under Web Audio, and we recommend you implement a local pooling system to not flood the sound channels.
+But it allows for one Sound object to play overlapping times, useful for gun effects and similar (#1220)

 ### Updates